BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/get-support.md

 ### Reporting Bugs

-1. On the GitHub [Issues](https://github.com/BlueArchiveArisHelper/BAAH/issues) page, create a new issue and select `Bug report / Report Bug`.
+1. On the GitHub [Issues](https://github.com/BlueArchiveArisHelper/BAAH/issues) page, create a new issue and select `Bug report / 上报Bug`.

 2. According to the prompts, fill in the following information in the corresponding fields.
    - Describe the symptoms of the bug.
-   - Provide BAAH logs before and after the error occurs, which are usually under `BAAH\DATA\LOGS`.
+   - Provide BAAH's logs, which are usually under `BAAH\DATA\LOGS`.
 Please reproduce the problem once and prepare the latest logs.
-If logs cannot be saved, please check the options "Output logs to /DATA/LOGS/ directory" and "Save logs when errors occur" in "Other Settings".
+If logs cannot be saved, please check the options `Whether output log to /DATA/LOGS/ directory` and `Whether save log when error occurs` in `Other Settings`.
    - Provide screenshots of the emulator.
    - Provide relevant information, including game server, emulator resolution and DPI, BAAH version number, etc.
    - Summarize your problem and fill it in the title.

 ### Making Suggestions

-1. On the GitHub [Issues](https://github.com/BlueArchiveArisHelper/BAAH/issues) page, create a new issue and select `Feature request / Feature Request`.
+1. On the GitHub [Issues](https://github.com/BlueArchiveArisHelper/BAAH/issues) page, create a new issue and select `Feature request / 功能请求`.

 2. According to the prompts, fill in the following information in the corresponding fields.
    - Describe your suggestion, that is, the feature you want to add, and what problems it can solve.